hebaghazali/nagwa-javascript-developer-task/README.md

 ## About the task

-In this task I made an interactive activity using React.js, Node.js, and Express (with TypeScript) that helps the students practice categorizing a set of words according to their Part of Speech.
+In this task I made an interactive activity that helps the students practice categorizing a set of words according to their Part of Speech.

 ## Technologies used